 Garage or not, the Reynolds family has transformed this once abandoned and forgotten space into a magical oasis full of family and friends that share drinks, food, laughs, and tales from generations passed… truly a local’s dream.

-Fun fact: The lovely art and photos hanging on the walls came from Reynolds’ step-mother, Ilona Wilson, a jaw-dropping Hollywood actress in 1950’s, who worked until her 70’s before retiring in Laguna Beach.
+Fun fact: The lovely art and photos hanging on the walls came from Reynolds’ step-mother, Ilona Wilson, a jaw-dropping Hollywood actress in the 1950’s, who worked until her 70’s before retiring in Laguna Beach.